PaddlePaddle/Paddle/doc/design/cluster_train/submit-job.md

 - Build Runtime Docker Image on Kubernetes

-  `paddle.job.dist_train` will upload the trainer package to Job Server and then save them on the distributed filesystem, and then start up a job for building the runtime Docker image, Parameter Server and Trainer will use this runtime Docker image.
+  `paddle.job.dist_train` will upload the trainer package to Job Server, save them on the distributed filesystem, and then start up a job for building the runtime Docker image that gets scheduled by Kubernetes to run during training.

   There are some benefits for building runtime Docker image on JobServer:
-  - On Paddle Cloud, the user will run the trainer code in a Jupyter Notebook which is a Kubernetes Pod, if we want to execute `docker build` in the Pod, we should mount the host's `docker.sock` to the Pod, user's code will connect the host's Docker Engine directly, it's not safe.
+  - On Paddle Cloud, users will run the trainer code in a Jupyter Notebook which is a Kubernetes Pod, if we want to execute `docker build` in the Pod, we should mount the host's `docker.sock` to the Pod, user's code will connect the host's Docker Engine directly, it's not safe.
   - Users only need to upload the training package files, does not need to install docker engine, docker registry as dependencies.
-  - If we want to change another image type, such as RKT, the user does not need to care about it.
+  - If we want to change another image type, such as RKT, users do not need to care about it.

 - Deploy Parameter Server, Trainer and Master Processes